jcolag/entropy-arbitrage/2023-10-26-both-worlds-1.md

  > Captain's log, Stardate 43989.1.
 The *Enterprise* has arrived at Jouret Four in response to a distress signal from one of the Federation's outermost colonies.

 Hm.
 I honestly don't even know where to go, with this one.
-I only knew and can only find one significant Jouret, New Age cult leader [Luc Jouret](https://en.wikipedia.org/wiki/Luc_Jouret), who'd soon---after this episode aired, I mean---flee Québec in scandal and ultimately trigger his cult's mass suicide.
+I only knew and can only find one significant Jouret, New Age cult leader {% wiki Luc_Jouret|Luc Jouret|en %}, who'd soon---after this episode aired, I mean---flee Québec in scandal and ultimately trigger his cult's mass suicide.

 And, OK, sure, the writers maybe didn't have Luc in mind when they wrote this, and if they did, they couldn't know the future.
 But it still looks an awful lot like the Federation named a star after a homeopathic cult leader.
 And we have noted the New Age influence on this era of the Federation before.